Pleasant circular walk, Pitlochry Dam, Scotland.

 On my way back to the car park at the theatre, I crossed the Tummel by the port-na Craig Footbridge - it is a suspension bridge and was built in 1913 to replace a ferry crossing.

 There are some exposures of gently dipping rocks when looking down towards the dam and Loch Faskally.
-The ferry was hooked onto these rocks with ropes before the footbridge was built.
-These are clearly bedded and could well be sedimentary rocks but it is likley that these are metamorphic rocks of the Southern Highlands Group as shaded on the BGS map.
+The ferry was secured onto these rocks with ropes before the footbridge was built.
+These are clearly bedded and could well be sedimentary rocks but it is likely that they are metamorphic rocks of the Southern Highlands Group as shaded on the BGS map.
 The rocks were sedimentary in origin (possibly turbidites deposited in deep water) and we can see the original bedding.
-These metamorphic rocks are called either pelites or psammites.
-They are from the Cambrian period - minimum age is 500 millions years old.
+These metamorphic rocks are called either semi-pelites or psammites.
+They are from the Cambrian period, their minimum age being around 500 millions years old.

 Views towards the dam - on the left are the dipping rocks of the Southern Highlands Group and a view from the bank on the right.